-Your shoulder joint is the most mobile joint of your body which puts it at risk for injuries.
+Your shoulder joint is the most mobile joint of your body which puts it the shoulder muscles and joint at risk for injuries.

 Whatever you do whether it’s playing a sport such as badminton, golf, or tennis, or carrying out household activities, the shoulder muscle is always being used.

 Due to its high mobility and range of motion, the stability of your shoulder joint is compromised.
-The shoulder joint is also surrounded by many delicate structures that may also become injured, causing shoulder pain.
+The shoulder joint is also surrounded by many delicate structures that may also become injured.
+This will cause you shoulder pain.

 Shoulder injuries may consist of damage to muscles, tendons, nerves, ligaments, or the joint itself.